 Um, affects how?
 Not good, I'm guessing?
-Understandably, studies often use affect because researchers don't yet know how their variables interact.
-You, however, know the conclusion and can use a dynamic verb.
-"Plus and minus" verbs work well, such as increases/ decreases or helps/hinders.
+Understandably, studies often use "affect" because researchers don't yet know how their variables interact.
+Whenever you know the conclusion, however, use a dynamic verb.
+"Plus and minus" verbs work well, such as "increases," "decreases," "helps" or "harms."
 We could rephrase to-